Offirmo/web-tech-experiments/blg/javascript-daily/201609xx-tips-shebangs.md

 Thanks to node, Javascript conquered new realms, including the terminal.
 To integrate with other tools, or just for convenience, you may want to run your JS code as a shell script.
 This is done with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)), of course.
-[Sam Mikes](http://sambal.org/2014/02/passing-options-node-shebang-line/) devised a shebang that allows running a node script as a shell script, passing correctly all parameters:
+[Sam Mikes](http://sambal.org/2014/02/passing-options-node-shebang-line/) cleverly devised a shebang that allows running a node script as a shell script:

 First some initialisations: